nautobot/nautobot/nautobot/docs/plugins/development.md

     - Create model Animal
 ```

-Next, we can apply the migration to the database with the `migrate` command:
+Next, apply the migration to the database with the `nautobot-server migrate <plugin_name>` command:

 ```no-highlight
 $ nautobot-server migrate nautobot_animal_sounds